 Accessory Communication Equipment.
 Any equipment serving or being used in conjunction with a wireless communications wireless support structure or facility.
 Accessory equipment includes, but is not limited to, utility or transmission equipment, power supplies, generators, batteries, cables, guy wires, equipment buildings, cabinets and storage sheds, shelters or other structures.

-Accessory Dwelling Unit (ADU).
-An attached or detached extension to an existing single-unit dwelling structure that contains one separate, complete dwelling unit with a separate entrance

 Accessory Use or Activity.
 A use or activity of a nature customarily incidental and subordinate to the principal use located on the same lot, owned by the same entity as the principle use, and which does not change or alter the character of the premises, and which is not used for permanent human occupancy.

 Adaptive Reuse.
 The reuse of a site or building for a use other than for which it was originally built, purposed or designed.